christophedc0/blog.iety.xyz/ansible.md

 ### Install facter on clients (you could do this when Ansible is already set up, with a playbook)

+This allows us to gather more facts from the clients.

   ```bash
   sudo apt update
   sudo apt install -y facter